BenFromLA/HFRcoin/README.md

 match the project's coding conventions (see `doc/coding.txt`) or are controversial.

-The `master` branch is regularly built and tested, but is not guaranteed to be completely stable.
+The `master` branch is not regularly built and tested, but is not guaranteed to be completely stable.
 [Tags](https://github.com/bitcoin/bitcoin/tags) are created regularly to indicate new official, stable release versions of Hfrcoin.